-Hands-on work experience is essential to becoming a child care worker.
-When you do your Certificate III in Children’s Services (the minimum qualification for working in a child care centre from the start 2014) you need to complete between 80 and 240 hours of workplace based experience in a registered child care centre.
+Hands-on workplace experience is essential to becoming a child care worker.
+When you do your Certificate III in Early Childhood Education and Care (the minimum qualification for working in a child care centre starting last 2014) you need to complete between 80 and 240 hours of work placement experience in a registered child care centre.

-If you continue on to the Diploma of Children’s Services, you’ll need to complete a recommended 368 hours of workplace based experience.
-So unless you’re already working in child care jobs in a registered child care facility, you’d better get ready to do some work experience!
+If you continue on to the Diploma of Childhood Education and Care, you’ll need to complete a recommended 368 hours of workplace-based experience.
+So unless you’re already working in child care jobs in a registered child care facility, you’d better get ready to complete work placement!

 So you need to get some work experience in child care – how do you choose which childcare centres are suited for your work placement?

 Start by seeing what facilities are running in your local area.
 You’ll make your own life much easier if you don’t have to commute long distances each day – which also costs you time and money.

 Some child care centres are run as part of a commercial chain; some are small, owner-operated businesses, while others are conducted by non-profit organisations or local governments.
-Knowing what kind of environment you’d prefer to work in can help you prioritise which centres to approach to gain hands-on experience.
+Knowing what kind of environment you’d prefer to have your work placement in can help you prioritise which centres to approach to gain hands-on experience.

 Reach out to family and friends.
-Networking is an excellent way to find opportunities you never knew existed.
+Networking is an excellent way to find early childhood work placement opportunities you never knew existed.
 Talk to your parents and siblings, extended family and get in touch with friends.
 You never know who is looking for some extra help at their childcare centre.
 This can also expand your career choice as the opportunities here are endless!

-Call them, or just walk into their reception, and tell them you’re looking to do some childhood education and care work placement experience in a child care centre.
+Call them, or just walk into their reception, and tell them you’re looking to do some childhood education and care work placement experience in a registered education child care centre.

 Have a resume!

-It’s any easy way to communicate essential information about yourself quickly (you can find a resume template here).
-If you’re really nervous about approaching a child care centre, it gives you a chance to put down everything you want to communicate to them in a single sheet.
+It’s an easy way to communicate essential information about yourself quickly (you can find a resume template here).
+If you’re really nervous about approaching a childcare centre, it gives you a chance to put down everything you want to communicate to them in a single sheet.

 Don’t forget to write a short cover letter outlining what you want – why you’re applying to them, what you want to achieve, how long you want to work there.

-You’re applying for a work experience position, so if you don’t have any work history or experience to put down on your resume, it’s not a big deal.
+You’re applying for a childhood education and care work experience position, so if you don’t have any work history, education or experience to put down on your resume, it’s not a big deal.
 You CAN tell them about any babysitting you’ve done, caring for younger siblings, or looking after kids of your own.

-Include two references as well – people you’ve babysat for, school teachers, principles, previous bosses, a co-worker, a customer or client you’ve worked with regularly, member of a charity you volunteer with, or the coach of your sports team.
+Include two references as well – people you’ve babysat for, school teachers, principals, previous bosses, a co-worker, a customer or client you’ve worked with regularly, a member of a charity you volunteer with, or the coach of your sports team.

 Create a good impression!

-Wear appropriate clothes – it’s not a night out, you’re trying to get a position working with children.
-Nothing low cut, not short-shorts, no spaghetti straps, don’t wear thongs and keep logos or art child-friendly (no zombie t-shirts, beer logos or foul language!).
+Wear appropriate clothes – it’s not a night out, you’re trying to get a position in early childhood education.
+Nothing low cut, no short-shorts, no spaghetti straps, don’t wear thongs and keep logos or art child-friendly (no zombie t-shirts, beer logos or foul language!).

 Make nice, genuine comments!

-Here are some interview questions you could be asked:
+Here are some early childhood education interview questions you could be asked:

-- • Do you have any medical conditions the employer should be aware of?
-(Allergies, asthma – tell the, truth
+- Do you have any medical conditions the employer/childcare centre should be aware of?
+(Allergies, asthma – tell the truth

-- • Do you have any experiences working with children, or anything that can relate to early childhood education?
+- Do you have any experiences working with children, or anything that can relate to early childhood education?

-Don’t forget – if you’re studying towards your Certificate III in Children’s Services, you’re eligible to start working in paying child care jobs!
-Most of the same principles we’ve covered here also apply when you’re looking for paid positions.
+Don’t forget – if you’re studying towards your Cert III in Early Childhood Education and Care, you can already start working in child care jobs!
+Most of the same principles we’ve covered here also apply when you’re looking for paid positions in early childhood.

-However, you may find it easier to get a work experience position to start with, at least if you don’t have a work history, or child care experience, to show to potential employers.
-At the least, you should be able to get a good reference for potential employers and, most importantly, EXPERIENCE!
+However, you may find it easier to get a volunteer position first if you don’t have any prior work experience.
+This way you should be able to get a good reference for potential employers and, most importantly, EXPERIENCE!